 When The Boys in the Band debuted Off-Broadway in the spring of 1968, it caused a sensation as the first mainstream play centering on a group of gay men.
 With biting humor and no-holds-barred honesty, the characters created by fledgling playwright Mart Crowley turned a booze-soaked birthday party into a must-see theatrical event that ran for 1,001 performances.
-Fifty years later, The Boys in the Band is headed to Broadway in an exciting new production directed by two-time Tony Award winner Joe Mantello and featuring an ensemble headed by Jim Parsons, Zachary Quinto, Matt Bomer, and Andrew Rannells.
-A 15-week limited engagement begins April 30 at the Booth Theatre.
+Fifty years later, The Boys in the Band is on Broadway in an exciting new production directed by two-time Tony Award winner Joe Mantello and featuring an ensemble headed by Jim Parsons, Zachary Quinto, Matt Bomer, and Andrew Rannells.
+A 15-week limited engagement is scheduled to play its final performance on August 11, 2018 at the Booth Theatre.

 “This is a beautiful, funny, smart piece of theater,” says two-time Tony Award nominee Rannells (The Book of Mormon, Falsettos), who plays a free-spirited artist at odds with his partner over the importance of monogamy.
 Born 10 years after the play’s debut, Rannells views The Boys in the Band as “a very important piece of gay history.
 It’s set before the AIDS crisis, and yet it’s both timeless and timely in the way it addresses what relationships were like at a moment when I could have gotten arrested for dancing [in public] with my friends.”